BIM-Solutions/ProjectManagement/README.md

 | ------- | ---------------- | --------------- |
 | 1.0.0   | April 25, 2025   | Initial Release |

+## Governance and Deployment

+### Deployment Requirements
+- All deployments require TAG (Technical Advisory Group) or CAB (Change Advisory Board) review
+- External penetration testing is required before deployment
+- Site collection app catalog deployment requires additional security review
+- Compliance with Group-wide governance processes is mandatory

+### Security Considerations
+- The solution interacts with SharePoint lists for data storage
+- No external service integrations
+- Uses standard SPFx libraries and Microsoft Graph API
+- All data remains within the Microsoft 365 tenant

+### Business Benefits
+- Enhanced project management capabilities within SharePoint
+- Improved user experience with modern UI components
+- Seamless integration with existing SharePoint infrastructure
+- Reduced need for external project management tools

+### Support and Maintenance
+- Regular updates and maintenance will be provided
+- Bug fixes and feature enhancements will be managed through the standard CAB process
+- Documentation will be maintained and updated as needed

 ## Disclaimer

 **THIS CODE IS PROVIDED _AS IS_ WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**